Postnatal depression

 • Grow your support network.
 You could try local groups for new parents.
 Your midwife or health visitor may be able to give you information on these.
 Ask someone to go with you if you find it difficult at first.
 There are also online parenting communities you can join.

 • Ask for help with caring for your baby when you need it.
-Take up any offers of help with housework, cooking meals, shopping and childcare – don’t feel guilty about accepting support.
+Take up any offers of help with housework, cooking meals, shopping and childcare.
+Don’t feel guilty about accepting support.

 • Don’t use alcohol or drugs to cope with your feelings – they will make your depression worse.

 The most important thing is to be kind to yourself.
 You’re going through a tough time.
 Take help when it’s offered and remind yourself that these feelings often pass with time.
+There are organisations that support parents with postnatal depression you can reach out to.
+For contact details, see our section: Other helpful websites.

 Treatment of postnatal depression